pa1ar/pa1ar/content/projects/spike_sorting_ecg.md

 ---
-title: "Spike Sorting: Adaptation for ECG"
+title: "project ｢ Spike Sorting ｣ Adaptation for ECG"
 weight:
 description: An adaptation of a spike sorting algorithm in attempt to analyze ECG.
 project: true